Corporate Banking

 Challenge 1: Designing Within an Existing System

-I mapped every destructive or consequential action and designed proportionate confirmation experiences.
-Account creation: a dedicated confirmation screen that showed the generated account details before finalising.
-Account deletion: a modal confirmation with the account name clearly stated.
-Security was present without being pervasive.
+Mapped every destructive or consequential action and designed proportionate confirmation states.
+Account creation shows generated details before finalising.
+Account deletion uses a modal with the account name stated.
+Security was present everywhere pervasive nowhere.

 Challenge 4: Compressing a Full Design Process Into 6 Weeks